QualiSystems/OCI-Shell-2G/README.md

   4. Enter the following attributes with data from step 1:
         - **API User Name** - Paste here your User OCID
         - **API Key File Path** Path to generated pem private key file
-        - **API Key Passphrase** key passphrase, leave empty if no password created
+        - **API Key Passphrase** Key passphrase, leave empty if no password created
         - **API Key File Fingerprint** key file fingerprint, see step 1 for reference
         - **Tenant ID** Tenant OCID, see step 1 for reference
         - **Compartment OCID** Compartment OCID, see step 1 for reference